 Companies must pay furloughed employees at least 80% of their regular wage, up to a maximum of £2500 per month.
-This money can then be claimed back from HMRC, and will be returned to the company via BACS.
+A sum of 70% of these employees’ wages can then be claimed back from HMRC, and will be returned to the company via BACS.
 In order for the employee’s wage to be eligible for reclaim from the government, they must have been in employment with the company since before the 28th February 2020.
-Companies may choose to bridge the gap between the 80% funded by the government, and the regular wage of their employees.
-This does not affect their eligibility for the scheme.

 Individuals remain employed during the furlough period